 "Wait—the dust is clearing—only one Vision remains!
 He destroyed them all!"

-Before the announcer could finish—
+Before the announcer could finish, Vision was on the move.

 "I get the feeling you want to seriously injure me," Fenix said lightly.